Nate Carroll

-Nate Carroll (born March 24, 1987) is an American football coach who is currently the assistant quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
-He has spent his career working for his father Pete, former head coach of the Seattle Seahawks and current head coach of the Las Vegas Raiders.
+Nate Carroll (born March 24, 1987) is an American football coach who most recently served as the assistant quarterbacks coach for the Las Vegas Raiders of the National Football League (NFL).
+He has spent his career working for his father Pete, former head coach of the Seattle Seahawks and former head coach of the Las Vegas Raiders.

 Playing career

 A three-star athlete in high school, Carroll was recruited mostly by small schools including San Diego, then coached by Jim Harbaugh.
 Carroll did not intend to play college football and enrolled at the University of Southern California, where his father was coaching.
 He graduated from USC in 2010 with a degree in psychology.

 Coaching career

 Seattle Seahawks

 Unsure of what to do after graduation, the younger Carroll was offered a job by his father to work for the Seattle Seahawks as a personnel assistant in the scouting department for one season before being named a defensive assistant in 2011.
 Initially offered a coaching position with the Jacksonville Jaguars by former Seahawks defensive coordinator and newly hired head coach Gus Bradley, Carroll shifted to offensive assistant in 2013.
 He was a member of the coaching staff that defeated the Denver Broncos in Super Bowl XLVIII, giving Carroll his first Super Bowl victory.
 He was promoted to assistant wide receivers coach in 2014, working with Kippy Brown and later Dave Canales.
 Carroll served as the team's wide receivers coach from 2018 to 2021.